buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcProfileResource/Entities/IfcProfileDef.md

 # IfcProfileDef

 _IfcProfileDef_ is the supertype of all definitions of standard and arbitrary profiles within IFC.
-It is used to define a standard set of commonly used section profiles by their parameters or by their explicit curve geometry.
+It is used to define a standard set of commonly used section profiles by their parameters or by their explicit curve geometry.<!-- end of definition -->

 * Parameterized profiles are 2D primitives, which are used within the industry to describe cross sections by a description of its parameters.
 * Arbitrary profiles are cross sections defined by an outer boundary as bounded curve, which may also include holes, defined by inner boundaries.